 Grants and contributions that are nonreciprocal are recognized as revenue when the cash or securities are received.
+Program service fees are recognized in the period the services are provided.
 Revenues and other support are reported as increases in net assets without donor restrictions unless the use of the related assets is limited by donor-imposed restrictions.
 Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulation or by law.
 Expiration of temporary restrictions on net assets (i.e., the donor-purpose has been fulfilled and/or the stipulated time period has elapsed) are reported as reclassifications between the applicable classes of net assets.
 Donor-imposed restrictions that are met in the same period they are received are recorded as without donor restrictions.

-NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2021
+NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023